kmandryk/code-challenge-1/README.md

 **You will need to include the mongodb address and the credential in the call to the API.**

+#### Run Web App

+This project can be run with docker compose.
+Start the project from the code-challenge-1 root directory with the following:
+- docker-compose up (use --build --force-recreate if necessary)

+- you will need to fill out the environment variables in the .env file in the code-challenge-1 folder to run with docker-compose.
+- you will need to fill out the environment variables in the .env files in the sub project folders to run otherwise.

 #### Run Locally

 ##### DB

-- This application support mongoDB, you can find schema in `/backend/models`.
+This application support mongoDB, you can find schema in `/backend/models`.
-- Before invoking the API, you will need to have a mongodb setup and provide its credential to `/backend/app.js` => mongoose connection
-- You can find information about setting up MongoDB in [this documentation](https://hub.docker.com/_/mongo) in DockerHub and on the [MondoDB website](https://docs.cloudmanager.mongodb.com/tutorial/nav/manage-hosts/).
+The application is hardcoded to connect to a mongodb Atlas instance.
+You can change the connection string to connect to a different instance.

+if you would like to run the project without docker compose, both the backend and front end can be run as individual docker images, or with npm as follows:

 ##### Run api